EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/documenting_software.md

 #### Technical documentation

-- Software requirement specifications – functional and non-functional requirements of the software
+- Software requirement specifications – functional and non-functional requirements of the software.
-- System architecture – high-level system design, how different modules and components interact and key technologies used
+- System architecture – high-level system design, how different modules and components interact and key technologies used.
-- API (Application Programming Interface) documentation – if the software provides an API, detailed API specs
+- API (Application Programming Interface) documentation – if the software provides an API, detailed API specs.
 - Deployment guide – instructions on installing, configuring, and deploying the software for administrators.

 #### User documentation